-Krista Cappadocia (Gerard) is a dispute resolution specialist at Wave Financial in Toronto, Ontario.
+Krista Cappadocia is a Loss Mitigation Manager at Wave Financial in Toronto, Ontario.
 She graduated with a degree in Law and Justice from Laurentian University in Sudbury, Ontario.
 After graduating, Krista worked at a nonprofit women’s homeless shelter for 3 years, as well as, working at a residential home for teenage boys in conflict with the law.
 After working within the nonprofit field for some time, Krista made the move from a small town to the big city!
 She started at Wave as a customer support specialist and showed an interest in chargebacks and collections.
 She then took on a new role and has been in this position for some time.
 Krista loves a challenge and always wants to learn and expand her knowledge of the industry.

 ABC-Amega’s Director of Global Business Services, Jennifer Tirre-Daniels, recently spoke with Krista about her experience in the credit and collections field.

 JTD: How did you get into the credit field?

 KG: I gained exposure to the credit field by working at Wave Financial.
 Wave Financial is a technology company that provides financial software to over four million small business owners and entrepreneurs.
 Wave offers a plethora of credit products and due to that, Wave has a dedicated chargeback team whose goal is to help support our business owners through the chargeback process when using digital payments.
 Sometimes our business owners need help and assistance managing their liabilities and expenses, and I partner with them to help them fulfill their obligations and manage their cash flow.
 At times, I have to collect money from these entrepreneurs, which can prove to be difficult when the cash flow is tight.
 Furthermore, the chargeback process can be discouraging, frustrating, and scary, given the financial impact on their business.
 I do my best to try and make recovery as painless, customer friendly, and empathetic as possible.